Course

 • Ability to reflect on one’s own family experience is central to understanding the potential impact of one’s values, beliefs, and attitudes on social work practice.

-• All families have strengths, even when under stress.
-It is essential for social workers to encourage resiliency and positive coping mechanisms.
+• All families have strengths and it is essential for social workers to foster resiliency and support the development of positive coping mechanisms.

-• Providing support to families is only possible through collaboration with client families, as well as with other professionals and community members.
+• Providing support to families is only possible through collaboration.

 • Families develop through life transitions that present opportunities for change and growth.